I love making natural light portraits. It’s a genre of

-Natural light portraits are photographs of people, or animals, making use of only the available, or ambient, light.
-There’s no flashlight, studio strobe, or any form of continuous light added to the subject.
+Natural light portraits are photographs of people or animals, making use of only the available or ambient light.
+There’s no flash, studio strobe, or any form of continuous light added to the subject.

-In this article about natural light portrait photography, I want to share with you a selection of the most practical tips I’ve learned.
+In this article about making portraits in natural light, I want to share with you a selection of the most practical tips I’ve learned.
 I hope these will inspire you to see the light and know how to make the best use of it to create the most wonderful portraits.

-Tip #1: Decide the Mood, then Chose Your Light
+1. Decide the Mood, then Choose Your Light

 The style of light illuminating your subject has a huge influence on the mood of a portrait.